snowman-repos/book/project_managers/README.md

 So what's the alternative?

-agile manifesto:
+You've no doubt heard of “agile”.
+It's mostly a popular buzz word that many agencies surely throw about without really understanding it or properly adhering to the methodology.
+Agile came about in the 1990s as a methodology for software development.
+It places an emphasis on self-organising cross-functional teams who work on short, fast, flexible iterations.
+This is the official _Agile Manifesto_:

-Individuals and interactions over Processes and tools
+* Individuals and interactions over Processes and tools

-Working software over Comprehensive documentation
+* Working software over Comprehensive documentation

-Customer collaboration over Contract negotiation
+* Customer collaboration over Contract negotiation

-Responding to change over Following a plan
+* Responding to change over Following a plan

-Agile software development is a group of software development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
-It promotes adaptive planning, evolutionary development, early delivery, continuous improvement, and encourages rapid and flexible response to change.

-Developers start off with a simplistic project design, and then begin to work on small modules.
-The work on these modules is done in weekly or monthly sprints, and at the end of each sprint, project priorities are evaluated and tests are run.
-These sprints allow for bugs to be discovered, and customer feedback to be incorporated into the design before the next sprint is run.
+Essentially what this means is that a small and focused team is put together with a minimal feature list.
+They work on these discrete features in daily, weekly or monthly iterations or “sprints”.
+At the end of each spring, priorities are evaluated and feedback is incorporated into the feature before the next sprint is run.

 - changes? insert a sprint, minor impact on timeline, clear impact
 - improvements possible